erich-friedman/erich-friedman.github.io/CONTRIBUTING.md

 * Pull requests pertaining to best practices for repositories, such as excluding files that are specific to a particular operating system.

 I make no guarantee whatsoever that Erich Friedman will even consider the changes you or I or anyone else proposes.

+Also be aware that this is a large repository, adding up to several megabytes.